sudheerapte/popcornserver/doc/README.md

   a slash `/`.
 We have indicated each current alternative child node with an asterisk in parentheses `(*)`.

-1. For every concurrent-parent node, all of its children are marked as current if and only if the parent node is marked as current.
-We have indicated the concurrent-parent node above in a dot (`.`).
+1. For every concurrent-parent node, all of its children are considered current.
+We have indicated the only concurrent-parent node above by ending it in a dot (`.`).

 1. Every data-state node has one and exactly one data value.
-The node is marked as current if and only if its parent node is marked as current.
 The above example has no data-state node.

-1. We allow alternative children to be leaf nodes, but not concurrent children.
-If a concurrent child is made a leaf node, we automatically assume that it is a data-state node.
+1. If a concurrent child is made a leaf node, we automatically assume that it is a data-state node.
+An alternative child can be a leaf node, but it cannot have any data.
 This is a restriction in Popcorn to make it easier to define trees.
 In the above picture, all four leaf nodes are alternative child nodes.

 ## Changing the application state